About Goshen County

 Courts & Case Records

 Goshen County is served by the Eighth Judicial District Court of Wyoming, which is the trial court of general jurisdiction handling felony criminal cases, civil cases over $50,000, divorce, probate, and appeals from lower courts.
-The District Court is located in the Goshen County Courthouse at 2125 East A Street, Torrington, Wyoming 82240, and can be reached at (307) 532-4051.
+Goshen County Court is located in Goshen County Courthouse at 2125 East A Street, Torrington, Wyoming 82240, and can be contacted through the office’s website.
 The court also includes a Circuit Court division that handles misdemeanor criminal cases, civil cases under $50,000, small claims, protective orders, and juvenile matters.

 - Fees for copies of court documents are typically $1.00 per page for standard documents, with certified copies costing additional fees.